 With the Texas medical marijuana program still in its relative infancy, something has become apparent: Misinformation is a problem, and it’s coming not just from reefer madness fearmongers but from physicians themselves.

 Two recent occurrences hammered that home for me:

 I asked a physician acquaintance if she had signed up on the Compassionate Use Registry of Texas.
-She said she hadn’t, mainly because she had heard from another physician that insurance wouldn’t cover visits from patients who are prescribed the cannabis derivative cannabidiol (CBD), and that you have to see patients every month.
-Neither of these statements are true, and that she heard them from a doctor makes it doubly disturbing.
+She said she hadn’t, mainly because she had heard from another physician that insurance wouldn’t cover visits from patients who are prescribed the cannabis derivative cannabidiol (CBD) and that you have to see patients every month.
+Neither of these statements is true, and that she heard them from a doctor makes it doubly disturbing.

 While keeping up on CBD research and news, I watched a program on Medscape’s Continuing Medical Education platform titled Pharmaceutical vs. Dispensary-Sourced Cannabinoids: What’s the Difference?
 I was dismayed to hear two neurologists presenting information that included: